maheshyogarajan/Developsrilanka/CSRF_CHANGELOG.md

 ## Migration Notes
 All destructive links in client-side JavaScript that were previously using GET methods should be updated to use POST methods with CSRF tokens.
 The JavaScript shim (`fix-csrf.js`) helps with automatic conversion for most cases, but custom implementations may need manual updates.

+## Configuration Options
+- Environment Variable: `CSRF_HARDENING_ENABLED` (default: true)
+  - When set to `true`: Enhanced CSRF protection is enabled
+  - When set to `false`: Legacy behavior maintained for backward compatibility
+  - Usage: Add to environment or .env file: `CSRF_HARDENING_ENABLED=false`

+- The feature flag system can be used to temporarily disable CSRF hardening for testing or to resolve compatibility issues, but it is recommended to keep CSRF hardening enabled for production environments.